xemexpress/UniMemo/source files/README/README.md

 #### Deposit

 <div style="text-align: justify;">
 Deposit is the amount of money paid by an offerer before sending out the Memo.
-It is used to pay for the commodity and reward for the bypasser.
-The bypasser can only secure the deposit after accepting the order to help the offerer to buy the commodity in passing. <u>During settlement, the offerer reserves the right to decide whether to pay for the commodity if it is not in its intact form</u>, e.g. the package is opened or damaged.
-The bypasser does not need to give the commodity to the offerer if the offerer does not pay.
+It is used to pay for the commodity and reward for the offeree.
+The offeree can only secure the deposit after accepting the order to help the offerer to buy the commodity in passing. <u>During settlement, the offerer reserves the right to decide whether to pay for the commodity if it is not in its intact form</u>, e.g. the package is opened or damaged.
+The offeree does not need to give the commodity to the offerer if the offerer does not pay.
 </div>